JardaniWorld/alx-low_level_programming/0x0E-structures_typedef/README.md

-This code initializes a variable of type struct
+This code prints struct dog